Your Complete Guide on How to Register & Vote in Indiana

 - Department of Motor Vehicles (DMV)

-- Public assistance offices
+- Public assistance offices Contact

 To register in person, simply visit one of these locations with a valid form of identification.
 You will fill out the registration form on-site, and your application will be processed immediately.